-- agree an appropriate software and cataloguing system including data fields; - identify a host institution, co-coordinator and steering group to develop a budget and oversee the unification process including developing matching protocols and a validation approach for incorporating existing and new data (and a timeframe for catalogue review on a regular basis, every few years);

-- develop a cost proposal for analyses to assist objectives of the CMP, including dissemination and publication. - Improve the communication among Network's Partners by selecting the most efficient communications strategies to keep the Network active and alive (correspondence, common workspace where to share news and update the status information available, social networks, dedicated expert workshops, skype meetings).
+- agree an appropriate software and cataloguing system including data fields; - identify a host institution, co-coordinator and steering group to develop a budget and oversee the unification process including developing matching protocols and a validation approach for incorporating existing and new data (and a timeframe for catalogue review on a regular basis, every few years); - develop a cost proposal for analyses to assist objectives of the CMP, including dissemination and publication. - Improve the communication among Network's Partners by selecting the most efficient communications strategies to keep the Network active and alive (correspondence, common work-space where to share news and update the status information available, social networks, dedicated expert workshops, skype meetings).

-WHAT WHO WHE N 1 Inventory of the Institutions working on the species CMP coordinator 12 month is 2 Identification of the Initial funds for a workshop and for a project for the analysis CMP coordinator 12 month iS 3 Development of MoU between organizations CMP coordinator 18 month iS 4 Launch of Network's Partner and identification of the co-coordinators (from hosting institutions) at sub-regional level (Western-Central-Eastern Med) 24 month iS 5 Organization of the dedicated expert workshop/ACCOBAMS Meeting at regional or sub regional level to establish the Networks and the project about the analysis ACCOBAMS, CMP coordinator 24 month IS 6 Consensus on a standardized protocol for the matching and cataloguing system Gg network's partners 24 month IS 7 Data sharing at sub-regional and regional level Networks partners/sub regional co organizers 24 month IS 8 Analysis of data at local, sub-regional and regional level Networks partners Before CMP next 9 Comparison of results with different methodologies (abundance estimate obtained with distance sampling methods, predictive species distribution models to assess the habitat used by the species vs home range of the management units) Networks partners Before CMP next 10 Dissemination and publication Networks partners Before CMP next 11 Development of a common catalogues for the Mediterranean area.
+WHAT WHO WHEN 1 Inventory of the Institutions working on the species CMP coordinator 12 months 2 Identification of the Initial funds for a workshop and for a project for the analysis CMP coordinator 12 months 3 Development of MoU between organizations CMP coordinator 18 months 4 Launch of Network's Partner and identification of the co-coordinators (from hosting institutions) at sub-regional level (Western-Central- Eastern Med) 24 months 5 Organization of the dedicated expert workshop/ACCOBAMS Meeting at regional or sub regional level to establish the Networks and the project about the analysis ACCOBAMS, CMP coordinator 24 months 6 Consensus on a standardized protocol for the matching and cataloguing system Gg network's partners 24 months 7 Data sharing at sub-regional and regional level Networks partners/sub regional co organizers 24 months 8 Analysis of data at local, sub-regional and regional level Networks partners Before next CMP 9 Comparison of results with different methodologies (abundance estimate obtained with distance sampling methods, predictive species distribution models to assess the habitat used by the species vs home range of the management units) Networks partners Before next CMP 10 Dissemination and publication Networks partners Before next CMP 11 Development of a common catalogues for the Mediterranean area.